 All ballots to be impounded should be removed from the ballot box in the presence of the parties' representatives.
 The impounded ballots should then be placed into one or more of the Form NLRB-5126 envelopes.
 After sealing the Form NLRB-5126 envelope(s), the Board agent and the parties' representatives should sign their names across the flap.
 The flap should then be secured with transparent tape in such a manner as to ensure against accidental opening.
+If the count is conducted by videoconference and party representatives are thus not physically present, the Board agent should write the party's name and "present by video" across the flap.
+If the party is not physically present or present by videoconference, the Board Agent should write on the envelope "party not present."

 In situations where all ballots are impounded pursuant to a granted request for review, challenged ballots should be segregated from other ballots and placed into a separate large envelope (Form NLRB-5126).
 See Section 11338.8.
 In other situations where all ballots are impounded, since a tally of ballots will not be issued, it is not known if challenges will be determinative.
 Accordingly, challenged ballots should not be segregated or listed on the face of the envelope.